Graham913/G-Hog-mapper-notebook/README.md

 After presenting, our robot stopped working.
 After working with Mr. Miller and the voltmeters, we discovered that the H-bridge for the motors was fried.
 We determined this by testing the voltage of each part of our project and noticing that the A out / B out pins on the H-bridge were not receiving power.
 We replaced the H-bridge and it now works, independent of the computer.

 ### Videos of the robot moving back and forth / rotating left/right
-Video appears grainy due to the frame rate of gifs
+The video appears grainy due to the frame rate and low quality of gifs

 <img src="images/IMG_6020-ezgif.com-optimize.gif" width="400"> <img src="images/IMG6021ezgif.com-optimize.gif" width="370">